yakworks/gorm-rest-api/docs/quick-start.md

         userName  description: 'The login name',
                   example:"billy1",
                   nullable: false, maxSize:50
         magicCode description: 'The keymaster code.
-Some call this a password' example:"b4d_p455w0rd",
+Some call this a password', example:"b4d_p455w0rd",
                   nullable: false
         email     description: "Email will be used for evil.",